O(n,n) invariance and Wald entropy formula in the Heterotic Superstring effective action at first order in alpha': Conclusions

-\item Why is the Iyer-Wald prescription so successful in this setting?
-After all, the entropy formula we have obtained is manifestly not invariant under local Lorentz transformations.
-A more rigorous derivation, performed in Ref.~\cite{Edelstein:2018ewc} shows the presence of an additional term not captured by the Iyer-Wald prescription that may restore the (expected) local Lorentz invariance of the Wald entropy formula.
-This term may not contribute in many relevant cases.
-However, the lack of information about the explicit form of this term does not allow us to give a final answer and we feel that determining explicitly this term is completely necessary to guarantee the validity of the macroscopic calculations of extremal black-hole entropies which are later compared with the microscopic ones.
+This problem with the applicability of the Iyer-Wald prescription to the Heterotic Superstring effective action results, as a matter of fact, in entropy formulae which are manifestly not invariant under local Lorentz transformations.\footnote{A more rigorous derivation, performed in Ref.~\cite{Edelstein:2018ewc} which takes into account these transformations shows the presence of an additional term not captured by the Iyer-Wald prescription that may restore the (expected) local Lorentz invariance of the Wald entropy formula.
+This term may not contribute in many relevant cases but it remains to be explained why and when.
+On the other hand, a proof of the first law of black hole mechanics for the theory at hands may have to be found in order to identify unambiguously the entropy.} And, yet, the results we have obtained by using this formula here and in Refs.~\cite{Cano:2019ycn,Elgood:2020xwu} seem to be quite satisfactory, which we interpret as an indication that this formula captures the essential terms that contribute to the entropy.

+It is clear that much more work is necessary to find an unambiguous, Lorentz-invariant, entropy formula for the Heterotic Superstring effective action.
+Hopefully, such a formula must reduce under certain general conditions to the entropy formula we have obtained here, but only when this formula is found it will be possible to make a fully trustable macroscopic calculation of the black hole entropy that we can compare with the microscopic one.

 Work in this direction is also well under way \cite{kn:EMPO}.

 \end{itemize}